 The result is more than a 3D model.
 Pennichuck staff can view facility assets in context, access related maintenance and inspection information, and better understand how systems connect inside complex operational environments.

-Pennichuck’s digital twin environment connects facility assets, inspections, sensor information, and work orders in one spatial view
+Pennichuck’s digital twin environment connects facility assets, inspections, sensor information, and work orders in one spatial view.

 What Other Utilities Can Learn from Pennichuck